-We are all aware of the financial difficulties that face a large percentage of our population, but whether we are aware of quite the extent of the problems debt is causing us is a different question altogether.
+We are all aware of the financial difficulties that face a large percentage of our population, and a growing need for debt help in Scotland but whether we are aware of quite the extent of the problems debt is causing us is a different question altogether.

 A recent study by the government has highlighted the number of people being threatened with court summons due to their inability to pay off their debts.

-Accountancy in Bankruptcy has released some damning figures that go a long way in painting a picture of exactly how badly our society is affected by these issues.
+The Accountant in Bankruptcy has released some damning figures on snowballing debt problems in Scotland that go a long way in painting a picture of exactly how badly our society is affected by these issues.

 The court system has accounted for almost 380,000 individual cases dealing with people struggling with debt, a 20 per cent increase from the previous twelve months.
 Put into perspective, that’s over 1000 people every single day of the year.